Singular Control in a Cash Management Model with Ambiguity: Introduction

+While a broader empirical literature links ambiguity to firms’ financial decisions, much of it centers on investment behavior, with cash policy treated as a secondary outcome.
+For example, studies such as \citet{Neamtiu2014-cv,Goodell2021-fk,Luo2022-zh,Zhao2023-rg} document how macroeconomic ambiguity, arising from such as inflation, GDP volatility, unemployment, or economic policy uncertainty, affects managerial incentives and capital expenditures, with subsequent implications for cash holdings.
+In these cases, ambiguity affects cash indirectly through its impact on investment timing, implying a second-order effect.

+From a theoretical perspective, such dynamics are well captured by models of investment under ambiguity, notably the real options framework developed by \citet{Nishimura2007-it}.
+However, existing models largely abstract from the possibility that cash itself may be the principal adjustment mechanism to ambiguity.
+To fill this gap, our paper develops a stochastic control model of cash management under ambiguity, where cash holding responds directly and optimally to ambiguity.
+This allows us to characterize the first-order role of ambiguity in shaping firms' cash policies, and to explore the implications for corporate financial behavior in uncertain environments.

+In this paper, we develop a framework in which a firm’s decision maker (DM) can dynamically adjust cash holdings, where holding cash is costly and cash adjustments may incur additional costs.
+We assume that the DM has a \emph{reference prior}, possibly elicited from available data or based on their industry experience, but is \emph{ambiguous} about the true probability measure.
+The DM then dynamically uses the worst-case prior to determine the optimal cash policy.

+The distinction between uncertainty resulting from randomness governed by a distribution (``known unknowns'') and uncertainty over the correct distribution (``unknown unknowns'') goes back to \citet{knight1921risk}.
+In his seminal work he refers to the former as \emph{risk} and the latter as \emph{uncertainty} or \emph{ambiguity}.
 The effect of ambiguity on decision making has been studied extensively, most famously by \cite{El61}.
-The overwhelming conclusion of the experimental literature is that decision makers are \emph{ambiguity averse}.
+The overwhelming conclusion of the experimental literature is that DM are \emph{ambiguity averse}.
 In the classical Ellsberg experiment, a DM has to place bets on one of two urns, both with 100 red or blue balls.
 For the first urn it is known that half the balls are red.
 For the second urn no such information is available.
 Since most people are observed to choose bets on the first urn over bets on the second urn, Savage's ``sure thing principle'' is being violated.
+When compared to previous empirical findings, this experiment can be interpreted as if the firms' manager are confronted with the second Ellsberg urn.
+This, as a result, prompts them to assign their subjective priors.